Silent Night, Lonely Night

+Silent Night, Lonely Night is a 1969 American made-for-television drama romance film directed by Daniel Petrie and starring Lloyd Bridges and Shirley Jones.

+Plot

+A man and a woman meet at a New England inn one Christmas and begin an affair.

 Adaptations

-In 1965, Silent Night, Lonely Night was adapted for the Canadian CBC Television anthology series Festival for a December 1st episode of the same name.
+In 1965, Silent Night, Lonely Night was adapted for the Canadian CBC Television anthology series Festival for a December 1 episode of the same name.
 It was directed by Eric Till, starring Frances Hyland as Katherine, and Paul Harding as John, with Michael Sarrazin, Sabina von Fircks, Cosette Lee, and Tom Beckerman.

-The play was adapted into a television film in 1969, produced by Universal Television and broadcast on NBC.
-The film was directed by Daniel Petrie and starred Lloyd Bridges and Shirley Jones.
-Jones received an Emmy award nomination for her performance.
-The film score was composed by Billy Goldenberg.